TheNathannator/PlasticBand/Docs/_Templates/Xbox 360 Base.md

 This is a template and guide for creating Xbox 360 controller data documents.
 Text that is not part of describing the device should be removed, as it is for guidance purposes only.

-Resources to assist in the documentation process:

-- TODO: XInput test app
+See the [Tools](../../Tools) folder for tools and resources to assist with research.

 ## Controller Info